kubernetes-sigs/kustomize/cmd/gorepomod/README.md

  - `minor` -> _v1.3.0_
  - `major` -> _v2.0.0_

-After establishing the the version, the command looks for a branch named
+After establishing the version, the command looks for a branch named

 > _release-{module}/-v{major}.{minor}_